Poshanna/knee-osteoarthritis-detection/README.md

 ## 📌 Project Overview

-Knee Osteoarthritis (OA) is one of the most common degenerative joint diseases affecting millions of people worldwide.
-Early diagnosis and severity assessment help clinicians recommend appropriate treatment and improve patient outcomes.
+Knee Osteoarthritis (OA) Detection using Deep Learning is an AI-powered clinical decision support system designed to assist in the early detection and severity assessment of Knee Osteoarthritis from X-ray images.
+Osteoarthritis is one of the most prevalent degenerative joint disorders worldwide, leading to chronic pain, reduced mobility, and diminished quality of life.
+Early and accurate diagnosis is essential for timely intervention and improved patient outcomes.

-This project presents a Deep Learning-based web application that analyzes knee X-ray images and predicts the severity of Osteoarthritis using the Kellgren-Lawrence (KL) grading system.
-The application also provides Grad-CAM explainability, confidence scores, and clinical recommendations through an interactive Streamlit interface.
+This project leverages deep learning techniques to automatically analyze knee X-ray images and classify disease severity based on the Kellgren-Lawrence (KL) grading system (Grades 0–4).
+Beyond prediction, the application incorporates Grad-CAM explainability to visualize the regions influencing the model's decisions, thereby enhancing transparency and clinical trust.

+The solution is delivered through an intuitive Streamlit-based web application, enabling users to upload X-ray images and instantly receive:

+Automated KL grade predictions,
+Prediction confidence scores,
+Grad-CAM heatmap visualizations,
+Structural bone analysis,
+Clinically relevant recommendations based on disease severity.

-The project is deployed on Streamlit Cloud and integrated with GitHub for version control and continuous deployment.
+To ensure accessibility and seamless updates, the application is integrated with GitHub for version control and continuous deployment and is hosted on Streamlit Cloud, allowing real-time access through a web browser.

 ---